FrancioT/menshen-open-nic/README.md

 └── open-nic-integration.tcl    # TCL build file to include Menshen inside OpenNIC's 250MHz box
 ```
 ## Building
-The build process consist on running a script, that will clone the OpenNIC and Menshen repositories and patch the files necessary for building and testing the component on the OpenNIC platform.
+The build process consists on running a script that will clone the OpenNIC and Menshen repositories and patch the files necessary for building and testing the component on the OpenNIC platform.
 1. Clone the repo and enter the folder you just cloned
    ```sh
    git clone https://github.com/AlessandroVacca/menshen-open-nic.git && cd menshen-open-nic